-- 1. Sling / abduction pillow to be worn at all times (4-6 weeks) Per physician instruction - 2.
+- 1. Sling / abduction pillow to be worn at all times (4-6 weeks) per physician instruction only - 2.
 No showers until instructed to do so by physician - 3.
 Cryotherapy - 4.
 AROM of cervical spine, elbow, wrist, and hand - 5.
-Seated Table walk-outs (walk hand out and back on table) - 6.
-Grip and wrist strengthening - 7.
-Pendulum exercises (start day 1)
+Grip and wrist strengthening - 6.
+Pendulum exercises with out sling (start day 1) - 7.
+PROM in supine: - Elevation in the scapular plane - o ER with slight abduction in scapular plane - IR with slight abduction in scapular plane (week 2 3) - 8.
+Pulley exercises for elevation in the scapular plane (week 2) - 9.
+AAROM exercises (use of cane for ER with towel under elbow) - 10.
+AROM scapular exercises: retractions, shrugs

-8. PROM in supine:
+\11.
+Submaximal pain-free isometrics for ER/IR only.
+This should be performed with a towel roll between the trunk and the arm (week 2)

-- a.
-Elevation in the scapular plane - b.
-ER with slight abduction in scapular plane - c.
-IR with slight abduction in scapular plane (week 2 3) - 9.
-Pulley exercises for elevation in the scapular plane (week 2) - 10.
-AAROM exercises (use of cane for ER with towel under elbow) - 11.
-AROM scapular exercises: retractions, shrugs - a. \Submaximal pain-free isometrics for ER, IR, flexion, extension, and abduction.
-ER and IR should be performed with a towel roll between the trunk and the arm (week 2) - 12.
-AVOID active ER, Abduction, and extension for the first 2 3 weeks - 13.
-AVOID passive horizontal adduction and extension for the first 4 weeks
+- 12. AVOID active ER for the first 2 3 weeks - 13.
+AVOID passive horizontal adduction and extension until 4 weeks post-op